- This event has passed.

 Ashleigh Hardes is the Marketing Director, business manager and a founding member of Lexington Glassworks with 10 years of small business marketing experience.
 She wears many hats at Lexington Glassworks including managing the studio’s digital marketing strategies, branding, media relations, PR and B2B development.
 Ashleigh is an active member in both the arts and business community of Asheville.
 She is a current board member of the Asheville Downtown Association, serves on the Downtown Asheville Arts District leadership committee, was the 2018 Summer of Glass marketing chair and the former South Slope Neighborhood Association President helping to spearhead the SSN Mural Project.
 Originally from Ithaca, New York, she lives on a mini-farm with her husband, daughter and two dogs outside of Weaverville.

-This workshop is part of the Craft Your Commerce 2019 Series: Marketing for Makers being offered by Mountain BizWorks, Center for Craft, and UNC Asheville.
-The series includes an introduces an opening half-day event, four deep-dive workshops, and two special cohort courses for makers.
-The sessions work great on their own, but they’re also designed to build upon one another and we encourage you to consider participating in the full series.
-Get your series pass on the 2019 Series page here; else continue below for individual tickets to this workshop.
+This workshop is part of the Craft Your Commerce: Marketing for Makers 2019 workshop series being offered by Mountain BizWorks, Center for Craft, and UNC Asheville.
+The series includes an opening half-day seminar, four deep-dive workshops, and two special cohort courses for makers.
+The sessions work great on their own, but they’re designed to build on one another and we encourage you to consider participating in the full series.
 Limited financial need-based scholarships are available.
 To apply for a scholarship please continue to this form.
 UNC Asheville students are also eligible for scholarships; contact Brent Skidmore for details.